Donovan Catholic High School: Athletics

 The Donovan Catholic High School Griffins compete in Division B South of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association.
-With 540 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (which is equivalent to Group II for public schools).
-The school was classified by the NJSIAA as Non-Public Group III for football for 2018–2020.
+With 540 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (which is equivalent to Group II for public schools).
+The school was classified by the NJSIAA as Non-Public Group B (equivalent to Group I/II for public schools) for football for 2024–2026, which included schools with 140 to 686 students.

 The athletic teams compete in the following sports: football, soccer, powerlifting, baseball, hockey, basketball, swimming, gymnastics, cheerleading, softball, lacrosse, tennis, golf, wrestling, track and field, volleyball, sailing, bowling, and cross country running.

 The school participates with Red Bank Catholic High School in a joint ice hockey team in which St. Rose High School is the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The girls spring track team was the Non-Public A state champion in 2004.

 The girls cross country team won the Non-Public A state championship in 2004 and 2007.

 The Donovan Catholic sailing team won the New Jersey High School Sailing Championship in 2005, 2006 and 2007.
 They also won the CT State High School Sailing Championship in 2005 and 2008.
 In a period of six years, the M.D.H.S.
 Sailing Team has qualified for the Interscholastic Sailing Association National Championship four times.

-The Donovan Catholic boys' bowling team succeeded in the winter of 2006-07, finishing with a 34-11 record and taking home the titles of divisional champions, Shore Conference tournament champions and South Jersey Group II state sectional champions.
+The Donovan Catholic boys' bowling team succeeded in the winter of 2006–07, finishing with a 34–11 record and taking home the titles of divisional champions, Shore Conference tournament champions and South Jersey Group II state sectional champions.

-The boys track team won the spring track state championship in Non-Public A in 2008.
+The boys track team won the spring / outdoor track state championship in Non-Public A in 2008.